 Twelve years ago I became a research consultant (now senior research consultant) at Qualigence International.
 Since then, the recruiting industry has seen its ups and downs.
 A recession coupled with new technologies have threatened Qualigence itself more than once.
-We've had to make changes internally and accommodate the unpredictable job market, but one thing hasn't changed: the purpose of recruitment research
+We've had to make changes internally and accommodate the unpredictable job market, but one thing hasn't changed: the purpose of recruiting research

-The only end-game for research is to find organizations the right candidates with the right qualifications to fill their open roles.
+The only end-game for recruiting research is to find organizations the right candidates with the right qualifications to fill their open roles.

 The way we conduct research, however, has gone through some drastic changes over the years.
 If you had asked me in 2006 about the number of tools, technologies, and websites that are available today, I probably wouldn't have believed you.

 LinkedIn and Facebook existed 12-years ago, but they were nowhere near the behemoths of social media that they are now.
 The popular social media site of the day was MySpace, which was great for seeing who was in someone’s “Top 8," but that was about it.
 Great for gossip, not great for work.
 We didn’t have any websites or Google extensions that would provide a person's direct contact information.
 There were no shortcuts.
 The only tool we had was the phone.

 Every day began the same way: a quick Google search, a prayer, and then it was time to hit the phones.
 And hit the phones we did.

 We would be on the phones all day talking to people.
 Was it tedious?
 Yes.
 Was it aggravating?
 Yes.
 But was it effective?
 Absolutely.
 The truth of the matter is, if you talk to enough people, eventually someone is going to direct you to where you want to be.
 Now I am not proposing a back-to-basics approach where we all abandon all the modern technologies and tools available to us; that would be foolish and counterproductive.